tarsqi/ttk/code/testing/scripts/regression/evita/00-readme.txt

    $ sh testing/scripts/regression/evita/evita-test.sh BE
    $ sh testing/scripts/regression/evita/evita-test.sh OTHER

-To run all scripts:
+The argument is optional, if no argument is given all tests will run:

-   $ sh testing/scripts/regression/evita/evita-test-ALL.sh
+   $ sh testing/scripts/regression/evita/evita-test.sh

-If all the output you get is messages that Tarsqi is running or that results are compared, then the regression test passed.
-In all other cases you will get to see missing file error messages if Tarsqi threw an error or the output of the diff command if new results differed from old results.
+If all the output you get is messages that Tarsqi is running, then the regression test passed.
+In all other cases you will get to see missing file error messages if Tarsqi threw an error or the output of the diff command if new results differed from baseline results.

 Note that most, if not all, of these tests are guaranteed to fail after a about week.
 This is because Tarsqi uses the current date for processing, which is used